Ashrith1312-spec/_FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_/Milestone 2/README.md

 ### 1. Objective

-The primary objective of this milestone is to extract meaningful statistical and time-series features from the preprocessed fitness dataset generated in Milestone 1.
-This milestone also focuses on modeling temporal trends and identifying behavioral patterns using unsupervised learning techniques.
-These steps establish the analytical groundwork required for detecting anomalies in subsequent project phases.
+The primary objective of Milestone 2 is to extract meaningful statistical and time-series features from the preprocessed fitness dataset generated in Milestone 1.
+In addition, this milestone focuses on modeling temporal trends and exploring behavioral patterns using unsupervised learning techniques.
+These steps help build the analytical groundwork required for anomaly detection and behavioral analysis in later stages of the project.

 ### 2. Dataset Description

-This milestone uses the cleaned and consolidated dataset produced in Milestone 1, which contains timestamped fitness measurements collected from wearable devices.
+This milestone uses a cleaned and consolidated dataset derived from wearable fitness tracking data.
+The dataset was produced as the final output of Milestone 1 after performing data ingestion, timestamp normalization, aggregation, and missing-value handling.

-Metrics Analyzed:

-Heart Rate

-Daily Step Count

-Sleep Duration
+### Dataset File

+Filename: Clean.csv

+Format: CSV (Comma-Separated Values)

+### Dataset Structure

+Total Records: 374

+Total Features: 17

+Primary Identifier: person_id

+Temporal Attribute: timestamp

+Each row represents a timestamped observation for an individual user, capturing physiological, activity-based, and lifestyle-related metrics.

+### Variables Included

+Time-Series Variables (Dynamic Features):

+heart_rate – Heart rate measurements

+daily_steps – Number of steps recorded

+sleep_duration – Total sleep duration

-Stress Level
+stress_level – Stress indicator

+These variables are treated as time-series signals and are used for automated feature extraction, trend modeling, and behavioral analysis.

+### Demographic and Lifestyle Variables (Static / Categorical Features):

+gender

+age

+occupation

+job_category

+bmi_category

+weight_category

+sleep_disorder

+These attributes provide contextual information about users and are incorporated as metadata during feature construction and clustering.

-### Data Characteristics:
+### Data Characteristics

 Timestamped observations across multiple users